 It is also recommended that they seek support from specialists to protect against sophisticated attack tactics that may be used against them, such as distributed reflection/amplification assaults or application layer exploitation techniques.

 Furthermore, regular system maintenance should identify any vulnerabilities or weaknesses attackers might exploit when attempting to access a system or launch a successful attack against it.

 Man-in-the-Middle (MitM) attacks on Political Leaders

-Man-in-the-Middle (MitM) attacks are an increasingly common cyber threat for political leaders.
+Man-in-the-middle (MitM) attacks are an increasingly common cyber threat for political leaders.

-Through this attack, hackers use sophisticated methods to intercept communications between two parties and gain access to any shared data or information.
+Through this attack, hackers use sophisticated methods to intercept communications between two parties and gain access to shared data or information.

 In some cases, the attacker may even be able to modify what is being sent, allowing them to alter the conversation’s outcome.

 Political leaders are particularly vulnerable to MitM attacks as they often communicate sensitive information between themselves, their staff, and other governmental organizations.